 In summary, they have 96% of their VPN network still on TDM technologies ranging from OC-3s and NxT1s based access.
 The rest supported by MetroE or Ethernet-based access.
 As you can notice, there is also a separate voice network, which is 100% TDM-based.
 Below you can see a small dashboard visualizing two key areas used to drive the new network design.

-Each organization uses a secure private access in their core network giving access to common and individual enterprise applications available at the data center locations.
-With their current method of operations each office location required separate IP networks, i.e. VPNs were set up by departments in each location, resulting in many network management and administrative challenges (Departments x Networks x Locations).
+Each organization uses secure private access in its core network giving access to common and individual enterprise applications available at the data center locations.
+With their current method of operations, each office location required separate IP networks, i.e. VPNs were set up by departments in each location, resulting in many network management and administrative challenges (Departments x Networks x Locations).
 So the main premise for the future solution design was to eliminate these operational constraints, minimize the risk associated to this inflexible TDM-based network architecture, and ideally reduce the overall cost of the network at the same time.

 Future Network State

 Based on the requirements above, we proposed an SDN-based architecture which eliminated physical restraints, so different department who were in same or separate offices and branches could have their own private clouds, simplifying network provisioning and administration through a centralized network controller.
-Which also gave the customer a dynamic flexibility on how they run their bandwidth in a way that was not possible before.
+Which also gave the customer dynamic flexibility on how they run their bandwidth in a way that was not possible before.

 This design leveraged Ethernet switched-base network access technologies from the service providers, so locations who were part of the same local area and transport areas (IntraLATA) can create virtual private lines (VPL) dynamically, including capacities from 100Mbps to 10Gbps within those branches clouds (see pic above).